Migration pact to cap Americas summit buffeted by discord | Politics

 U.S. President Joe Biden and fellow leaders of the Americas are set to pitch a plan designed to stem illegal migration and manage record migrant numbers as a regional summit roiled by diplomatic squabbling draws to a close on Friday.

-Dubbed the "Los Angeles Declaration" and described by Biden as "ground-breaking", the U.S.-led pact aims to create incentives for countries taking in large numbers of migrants and to spread responsibility for the challenge across the region.
-The migrant initiative caps a regional gathering hosted by Biden in Los Angeles that was designed to reassert U.S. leadership and counter China's growing economic footprint in the region.
+Dubbed the "Los Angeles Declaration" and described by Biden as "ground-breaking", the U.S.-led pact aims to create incentives for countries taking in large numbers of migrants and spread responsibility across the region.
+But some analysts are skeptical there will be many meaningful commitments.
+The migrant plan caps a regional gathering hosted by Biden in Los Angeles that was designed to reassert U.S. leadership and counter China's growing economic footprint in the region.

-However, that message has been clouded by a partial boycott of leaders, including Mexico's president, in protest at Washington's exclusion of U.S. antagonists Cuba, Venezuela, and Nicaragua from the gathering.
-At the summit's opening session on Thursday, leaders from Argentina and Belize took to the podium to rebuke Biden face-to-face over the guest list, underscoring the challenge the global superpower faces in restoring its influence among its poorer neighbors.
+However, that message was clouded by a partial boycott by leaders, including Mexico's president, in protest at Washington's exclusion of U.S. antagonists Cuba, Venezuela and Nicaragua from the gathering.
+At the summit's opening session on Thursday, leaders from Argentina and Belize took to the podium to rebuke Biden face-to-face over the guest list, underscoring the challenge the global superpower faces in restoring its influence among poorer neighbors.

-A draft declaration crafted by officials at the Summit of the Americas, reviewed by Reuters, set out commitments to work on mobilizing banks and donors to review instruments to help countries absorb many migrants.
-But the document was short on details and specific country commitments for enacting the plan.
-The declaration, a final version of which is scheduled to be presented by Biden and other visiting leaders on Friday, also outlines pledges to work on boosting regional law enforcement cooperation, information-sharing, and visa regimes and improving temporary job opportunities.
+The declaration, due to be presented by Biden and other leaders on Friday, outlines a framework for aiding countries with large numbers of migrants and commitments by governments to expand temporary worker programs to address labor shortages, said a senior U.S. official who previewed the plan.
+Some nations are unlikely to sign the migrant declaration, according to a person familiar with the matter.
+Some Caribbean countries would not approve it, an official at the summit said.

+U.S. officials are expected to work right up until the rollout ceremony to convince skeptical governments to accept, or at least not openly oppose, any of the summit commitments, another person familiar with the negotiations said.
+Some countries are likely to remain holdouts, the source said.
+The official withheld most details and did not name other countries involved, but said the United States will expand its own acceptance of migrant labor and increase support to some regional governments to curb the flow of people.
+The declaration will also expand refugee resettlement and family reunification programs, the official added, but offered few specifics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)